aws-samples/amazon-ivs-multi-host-for-ios-demo/README.md

 1. Clone the repository to your local machine.
 2. Ensure you are using a supported version of Ruby, as [the version included with macOS is deprecated](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes#Scripting-Language-Runtimes).
 This repository is tested with the version in [`.ruby-version`](./.ruby-version), which can be used automatically with [rbenv](https://github.com/rbenv/rbenv#installation).
 3. Install the SDK dependency using CocoaPods.
-This can be done by running the following commands from the repository folder:
+This can be done by running the following command from the repository folder:
-   - `bundle install`
-   - `bundle exec pod install`
+   - `pod install`
-   - For more information about these commands, see [Bundler](https://bundler.io/) and [CocoaPods](https://guides.cocoapods.org/using/getting-started.html).
 4. Open `MultiHost-demo.xcworkspace`.
 5. Set the `API_URL` constant in the `Constants.swift` file to equal the `ApiUrl` from your deployed [Amazon IVS Multi-host Serverless Demo](https://www.github.com/aws-samples/amazon-ivs-multi-host-serverless-demo).
 6. Since iPhone simulators don't currently support the use of cameras or ReplayKit in this app, there are a couple changes you need to make before building and running the app on a physical device.